vaibhav18matere/books/README.md

 - We can’t blame other people for making us feel stressed or frustrated any more than we can blame them for our jealousy.
 The cause is within us.

+### 19th MARCH => TIMELESS WISDOM

+- “The cause of my irritation is not in this person but in me.”

+- The cause of our notion that something is bad : that comes from us, from our labels or our expectations.
+- Just as easily, we can change those labels; we can change our entitlement and decide to accept and love what’s happening around us.